lkmill/domp/packages/select/README.md

-# dom-select-one
+# @domp/select

-Wrapper around querySelector
+Wrapper around querySelector that does some other magic.